FRRouting/frr/.github/ISSUE_TEMPLATE.md

 * FRR: [version]

 ### Attachments
 [Attach if applicable.
-Fx. log-files, log-lines. etc. etc.]
+For example log-files, log-lines. etc. etc.]

 You're also welcomed to provide us with any other data you think may be useful.